ssure114/ssure114/README.md

 ## Hi there 👋
 ## My Bio
-I’m Sreya Suresh, a UX Design major at Arizona State University with a background in architecture and interior design.
-I’ve worked across different areas of design, from being a junior architect to taking on UX/UI projects in both academic and professional settings.cMy experience includes usability testing, website redesigns, and app development with a strong focus on accessibility and user-centered design.
-I’m passionate about blending creativity with functionality, and I often draw inspiration from Indian textiles, music, and cultural motifs to bring unique perspectives into my work.
+I’m **Sreya Suresh**, a UX Design major at Arizona State University with a background in architecture and interior design.
+I’ve worked across different areas of design, from being a junior architect to taking on UX/UI projects in both academic and professional settings.
+I have no coding knowledge prior to taking this class, I enjoy the challenges I'm facing as I learn something new.
+I’m passionate about Cooking, Baking and artwork.

-:computer: How to reach me :
+:computer: **How to reach me :**

 [My Linkedin Profile](https://www.linkedin.com/in/sreya-suresh-bb6422174/)

+## My GitHub Profile Overview :

 [![Sreya's GitHub stats](https://github-readme-stats.vercel.app/api?username=ssure114)](https://github.com/anuraghazra/github-readme-stats)